chocolacula/easy_reflection_cpp/README.md

 ## Installation

 At first you have to download and compile <b>Clang</b>.
 The generator as a part of this project uses Clang to analyse C++ source code.
 You can build Clang [from source](https://clang.llvm.org/docs/LibASTMatchersTutorial.html), install from [vcpkg](https://github.com/microsoft/vcpkg) or from repositories of your distro.
-Please pay attention to ```generator/CMakeLists.txt```, it's fit for LLVM and Clang libraries from <b>Arch Linux</b> repos or built from source with options:
+Please pay attention to ```generator/CMakeLists.txt```, it's fit for LLVM and Clang libraries from <b>Ubuntu</b> or <b>Arch Linux</b> repos or built from source with options:
 ```
 -DLLVM_LINK_LLVM_DYLIB=ON
 -DCLANG_LINK_CLANG_DYLIB=ON